softspiders/cra-ts-uilib-storybook-lerna/README.md

 # cra-ts-uilib-storybook-lerna

-Minimalistic React app in TypeScript based on UI lib with Storybook.
+Minimalistic CRA in TypeScript with UiLib and Storybook in Lerna
-And all of this in Lerna monorepo.

 ## Feature tags